1. The Unification Church of Sun Myung Moon by Jane Day Mook

 Third in an A.D. series offering a critical look at new religions in America.

-The Unification of Sun Myung Moon
+The Unification Church of Sun Myung Moon

 Hope and fear are almost always entwined in the impulses that cause a man or woman to seek a faith.
 Therefore it is not strange that religions contain promises both of divine intervention or mercy, and of judgment.
 Thus, Judaism speaks of a messiah and an apocalypse, the faithful of Islam expect a delivering mahdi and a terrible, bright-sworded angel, and some Christian Scriptures indicate that Christ will summon saints to glory and the wicked to perdition on a future Day of the Lord.
 Even among the new religions now sprouting on the burnt-over earth of American religious life, the notes of hopeful expectation and dread of doom are sounded.
 Religious leaders arise, and are examined by their followers: Are you he (or she) who will deliver us?
 And almost always a direct answer is avoided in replies that sound strangely like, “Who do men say that I am?”
 Today, in many areas of America, people are asking a middle-aged Korean named Sun Myung Moon who he is.
 Writer Jane Day Mook, in six months of extensive research, has come up with some of the answers.